 Funeral costs for babies and infants

-In the United States, the Department of Veteran Affairs (VA) covers a portion of the cost for Veterans.
-How much of a benefit is paid out, depends on two factors:
+In the United States, the Department of Veteran Affairs (VA) can cover a portion of the cost for Veterans.
+How much of this benefit is paid out will depend on two factors:

 - Service-related deaths.
 If the veteran passed while in the service of the United States government, the VA may cover up to $2,000 for burials expenses (this applies to deaths after September 11, 2001).
 If the veteran is to be buried in a VA national cemetery, the department may also cover some or all costs for transporting the body.

 - Non-service-related deaths.
 For deaths on or after October 1, 2019, the VA will cover up to $796 towards burial and funeral expenses.